Wills, Estates, Tax & Trusts

 Research by the Law Society of England and Wales tells us that 84% of people aged 25-34 do not have an up-to-date will, plus 22% of people over 65 and 42% of those widowed, divorced or separated do not know whether or not their will needs updating.
 Having no will or a will that is out of date can cause problems if the unfortunate occurs.
 In order to ensure that your property and assets go to the people, organisations and charities you feel are worthy, you must ensure that you have a will that can be immediately referred to when required.

-Our expert wills solicitors will advise on everything from creating a will to managing trusts and tax planning.
+Our expert wills and trusts solicitors will advise on everything from creating a will to managing trusts and tax planning.
 You can also appoint guardians for your children, and even make sure that your pets are provided for when you’re gone.

 Remember a Charity